openedx/openedx-events/docs/concepts/openedx-events.rst

 How are Open edX Events used?
 -----------------------------

-As mentioned previously, developers can listen to Open edX Events by registering signal receivers from their Open edX Django plugins that respond to the emitted events or by using the `Event Bus technology`_ to send events to external services.
+As mentioned previously, developers can listen to Open edX Events by registering signal receivers from their Open edX Django plugins that respond to the emitted events or by using the :doc:`../concepts/event-bus` to send events to external services.

 For more information on using Open edX Events, refer to the :doc:`../how-tos/using-events` how-to guide.
 We also encourage you to explore the :doc:`../reference/real-life-use-cases` section for real-life examples of how Open edX Events are used by the community.